treder/MVPA-Light/README.md

 #### Preprocessing<a name="preprocessing"></a>

-In some cases, preprocessing operations such as z-scoring, PCA, or Common Spatial Patterns (CSP) need to be performed as nested operations within a cross-validation analysis.
+Preprocessing refers to operations applied to the data before training the classifier.
+In some cases, preprocessing operations such as oversampling, PCA, or Common Spatial Patterns (CSP) need to be performed as nested operations within a cross-validation analysis.
 In nested preprocessing, parameters are estimated on the train data and then applied to the test data.
-This avoids possible information flow from test set to train set.
+This avoids possible information flow from test set to the train set.
 A prepocessing pipeline can be added by setting the `cfg.preprocess` and `cfg.preprocess_param` fields.
 Currently implemented preprocessing functions are collected in the [`preprocess subfolder`](preprocess/).
 See code snippet below and [`examples/example7_preprocessing.m`](examples/example7_preprocessing.m) for examples.

 ## Examples<a name="examples"></a>